nesi/support-docs/docs/Storage/Nearline_long-term_storage/Nearline_Long-Term_Storage_Service.md

     the staging filesystem and the tape.
 -   resident (**r**) - data of a specific Nearline file is only on the staging filesystem.

+**WARNING:** The `-l` and  `-s`flags may fail if the nearline dorectory has a large amount of files.
+You will receive a long Python stack trace if this occurs.
+This is a known bug.

 # Traverse